samia-iqbal/BankApp/README.md

 ### Project Tracking tool
 _______________________________________________________
 For my BankApp project, I used an Asana board to create user stories, a doing section, done section, testing section, design section, coding section and lastly deployment section.
 This allowed me to carry out the tasks easily for this project.
-The user stories were demonstrated , please click on this link https://app.asana.com/share/avanade/bankapp/9006878344988/e7c9f6fc85811394dccd83c613866273
+The user stories were also demonstrated on the Asana Board , please click on this link https://app.asana.com/share/avanade/bankapp/9006878344988/e7c9f6fc85811394dccd83c613866273

 ![Asana](as.PNG)